Spencer Gray: Casting

-Auditions were held for the part of Spencer with actor Darren John Langford going onto secure the role.
+Auditions were held for the part of Spencer with actor Darren John Langford going on to secure the role.
 The part was Langford's first major television role after appearing in television commercials and theatre roles prior to the casting.
-Langford also credited his early chemistry with Jamie Lomas during the audition process as helping him settle into the role.
+Langford also credited his early chemistry, with Jamie Lomas, during the audition process, as helping him settle into the role.

 In early 2010, it was announced that Lucy Allan had stepped down from the position of executive producer and that Paul Marquess had taken over the role.
-It was soon revealed that Marquess planned to give Hollyoaks a "shake up", changing the productions team and beginning a cast cull by axing three established characters.
+It was soon revealed that Marquess planned to give Hollyoaks a "shake up", changing the production's team and beginning a cast cull by axing three established characters.
 Stephanie Waring (who plays Cindy Hutchinson) then revealed that all remaining cast members feared their character would be axed.
 One month later, Marquess announced his plans to axe a further 11 characters, including Spencer at the end of Langford's contract.

 Development

 Personality and identity

-Spencer's personality is unique as, at times, it fits with his learning disabilities.
-He is portrayed as acting child-like since he is mentally around ten years old.
+In the soap opera, Spencer's personality is unique as, at times, it fits with his learning disabilities.
+He is portrayed as acting like a child, since he is mentally around ten years old.
 Fellow cast members have commented that he is shown to act in a manner that corresponds to those in their twenties, yet in a 'less adult way'.

 Warren's "death"

-When his only relative in the series was killed off after Jamie Lomas quit the series, it was confirmed that Spencer would not be leaving.
+During the soap opera, when his only relative in the series was killed off after Jamie Lomas quit the series, it was confirmed that Spencer would not be leaving.
 A transition in the character saw him being more independent as a character with his new-found responsibilities such as owning two businesses and a home.
 At the time of character Warren's funeral, Spencer was seen refusing to believe his death had taken place.
-This clearly showed Spencer unwillingness to accept his death because he was easily manipulated by Ash Roy, who used his learning difficulties to his advantage.
+This clearly showed Spencer's unwillingness to accept his death because he was easily manipulated by Ash Roy, who used his learning difficulties to his advantage.
 Of the scenes, Langford said: "He's focused on the fact that there's a coffin and Warren's inside it.
 He actually doesn't believe he's dead.
 He just starts banging on the coffin.
 The thought of Warren waking up alone in the dark is terrifying."
 After this point the character's behaviour became more erratic and lost control; he was sent into sheltered accommodation to be looked after.
 Following a brief hiatus from the series, he returned determined to be more independent.
 This was shown when he began to help with the reconstruction of The Loft, a big turning point in the character's direction.